Kyle Larson: 2022

-Larson began the season with a DNF at the 2022 Daytona 500 after starting on the pole.
+Larson started on the pole at the 2022 Daytona 500 and finished 32nd after he was involved in a crash on lap 192.
 The following week, Larson scored his first win of the season at Auto Club Speedway.
 At Sonoma, Larson's No. 5 car lost a wheel on lap 84.
 Two days later, crew chief Cliff Daniels was suspended for four races as a result.
 Kevin Meendering, who served as a crew chief for Jimmie Johnson during the 2019 season, filled in for Cliff.
 Larson scored his second win of the season at Watkins Glen.
-One week later at Daytona, Larson started first but his day ended early when an engine expired on lap 15 and finished 37th.
+One week later, Larson earned the pole for the Coke Zero Sugar 400 after qualifying was cancelled due to rain.
+At Daytona, Larson's day ended early when an engine expired on lap 15 and he finished 37th.

 At Darlington, Larson suffered another engine issue earlier in the race and spun out on lap 193 but he recovered later and finished 12th.
 On September 16, HMS announced that Larson had signed a multi-year contract extension to remain with the team through 2026.
-Larson was eliminated in the Round of 12 after a 35th-place finish at the Charlotte Roval.
+Larson was eliminated in the Round of 12 after he finished 35th at the Charlotte Roval.

-At Las Vegas, Larson and Bubba Wallace wrecked down the frontstretch on lap 94 after the two made contact off turn 4 and Christopher Bell was also involved in the crash.
-During the caution, Wallace confronted Larson in a shoving match.
+At Las Vegas, Larson was right rear hooked down the frontstretch by Bubba Wallace on lap 94 and Christopher Bell was also caught in the wreck.
+During the caution, Wallace engaged in a shoving match with Larson.
 The incident led to Wallace's one race suspension.
 A week later, Larson scored his third win of the season at Homestead.
 He ended the season seventh in the points standings.